Newport, Rhode Island: U.S. Navy

 The city has long been entwined with the United States Navy.
 It held the campus of the U.S. Naval Academy during the American Civil War (1861–65) when the undergraduate officer training school was temporarily moved north from Annapolis, Maryland.
 From 1952 to 1973, it hosted the Cruiser-Destroyer Force of the U.S. Atlantic Fleet, and subsequently, it has hosted smaller numbers of warships from time to time.
 Today it hosts Naval Station Newport (NAVSTA Newport) and remains home to the U.S. Naval War College, the center for Surface Warfare Officer training, the Navy Supply Corps School and other schools, and the headquarters of the Naval Undersea Warfare Center.
 The decommissioned aircraft carrier USS Saratoga (CV-60) was moored in an inactive status at the docks previously used by the Cruiser-Destroyer Force until it was towed to Brownsville, Texas in August–September 2014 to be dismantled.
 The USS Forrestal (CV-59) shared the pier until June 2010.

 The departure of the Cruiser-Destroyer fleet from Newport, and the closure of nearby Naval Air Station Quonset Point in 1973 were devastating to the local economy.
 The population of Newport decreased, businesses closed, and property values plummeted.
 However, in the late 1960s, the city began revitalizing the downtown area with the construction of America's Cup Avenue, malls of stores and condominiums, and upscale hotels.
-Construction was also completed on the Newport Bridge.
+Construction was also completed on the Claiborne Pell Bridge.
 The Preservation Society of Newport County began opening Newport's historic mansions to the public, and the tourist industry has become Newport's primary commercial enterprise over the subsequent years.

 Geography and climate

 Newport is located at 41°29′17″N 71°18′45″W. It is the most populous municipality on Aquidneck Island in Narragansett Bay.
 According to the United States Census Bureau, the city has a total area of 29.5 km2, of which 19.9 km2 is land and 9.6 km2, or 32.64%, is water.
 The Newport Bridge, the longest suspension bridge in New England, connects Newport to neighboring Conanicut Island across the East Passage of the Narragansett.

+Newport has a humid continental climate (Köppen Dfa/Dfb), bordering on a humid subtropical climate (Köppen Cfa) and oceanic climate (Köppen Cfb).
 Being surrounded by ocean water, Newport is often cooler in the summer than some coastal cities further north, such as Boston.
+According to the USDA, Newport is located in plant hardiness zone 7a.